Basic Meditation Instruction

 Some people take to meditation very naturally, but almost everyone finds that they need help and guidance, so do not feel put off if you find the meditation difficult, you are not alone.

 After trying the meditation on your own, we recommend contacting a qualified meditation teacher or mentored course such as Living the Awakened Heart.

-Below is a free, ten minute guided body scan meditation that can be done sitting or lying down.
+Below is a ten minute guided body scan meditation that can be done sitting or lying down.
 The body scan is a good introduction to meditation, as it teaches us how to become aware of our body as it is, acknowledging and opening to whatever is present, without trying to change anything.
 It’s also good practice of how to bring our attention to our breath which we use for the main practice.

 These audio guides are led by Tara Dew, an experienced mindfulness teacher and a senior student of Lama Shenpen.
 Tara uses these mindfulness exercises to help set students up for deeper meditation practice.